Scaling Limits of Coalescent Processes Near Time Zero: Convergence of metric spaces

 In this section we briefly review some basic notions of convergence of metric spaces.
 For a detailed treatment of the material refer to \cite{metricgeometry}.

-Here we introduce the Gromov-Hausdorff metric used in Theorem \ref{thm:main} and the Gromov-Hausdorff-Prokhorov metric in Theorem \ref{thm:mm-converge}.
-We start by defining a metric on certain metric spaces without measures, called the Gromov-Hausdorff metric.
-We introduce this by first defining the Gromov-Hausdorff metric on compact metric spaces.
+Here we introduce the Gromov--Hausdorff metric used in Theorem \ref{thm:main} and the Gromov--Hausdorff--Prokhorov metric in Theorem \ref{thm:mm-converge}.
+We start by defining a metric on certain metric spaces without measures, called the Gromov--Hausdorff metric.
+We introduce this by first defining the Gromov--Hausdorff metric on compact metric spaces.
 Consider two compact metric spaces $(X,d_X)$ and $(Y,d_Y)$.
-The compact Gromov-Hausdorff distance $d_{cGH}((X,d_X),(Y,d_Y))$ is constructed as follows.
+The compact Gromov--Hausdorff distance $d_{cGH}((X,d_X),(Y,d_Y))$ is constructed as follows.
 Let $(Z,d_Z)$ be a metric space such that there exists isometric embeddings $\phi_X:(X,d_X) \rightarrow (Z,d_Z)$, $\phi_Y:(Y,d_Y)\rightarrow (Z,d_Z)$, then

 where the infimum is over all metric spaces $(Z,d_Z)$ with the above property and

 is the Hausdorff distance in $(Z,d_Z)$.
 In particular, $d_{cGH}((X,d_X),(Y,d_Y))=0$ if and only if $(X,d_X)$ and $(Y,d_Y)$ are isometric.